 (3) Testing requirements:

-(a) Testing may be required if a change reported under Condition II.(K)(1) or II.(K)(2) involves an emissions unit that was previously tested (Title 129, Chapter 8, Section 004.01B and 015; Chapter 34).
+(a) Testing may be required if a change reported under Condition II.(K)(1) or II.(K)(2) involves an emissions unit that was previously tested (Title 129, Chapter 8, Sections 004.01B and 015; Chapter 34).

 (L) The source shall comply with the requirements of 40 CFR Part 68, Chemical Accident Prevention Provisions, Risk Management Plan (RMP).
-As part of the compliance certification submitted under Condition II.(A)(5), the permittee shall submit a certification statement that the source is in compliance with all requirements of Part 68, including the registration and submission of the RMP (40 CFR 68.215(a); Title 129, Chapter 8, Section 011).
+Where applicable, as part of the compliance certification submitted under Condition II.(A)(4), the permittee shall submit a certification statement that the source is in compliance with all requirements of Part 68, including the registration and submission of the RMP (40 CFR 68.215(a); Title 129, Chapter 8, Section 011).